Aleksandr Zatsepin: Biography

-In the mid-1970s, Zatsepin created his own home studio He designed his own version of the Mellotron (which he called orchestrolla).
+In the mid-1970s, Zatsepin created his own home studio.
+He designed his own version of the Mellotron (which he called orchestrolla).
 A high technical level of the studio attracted many artists.

 Zetsepin's work for the animated film The Mystery of the Third Planet became a cult classic and often described as a milestone in Soviet electronic music.

 In the summer of 1982, the composer went to live in France without changing his citizenship.
 After his departure, his songs were mercilessly criticized, in particular, the newspaper Work on June 3, 1983 published an article "Is there only a moment?", Where it was said that this song, in fact, is about weak people who only whine that life is fleeting and care only about their own destiny.
 It was argued that this is frank vulgarity, clothed in a beautiful melody, and therefore easily remembered, disturbing young souls with false romanticism, philistine ideas of happiness.
-In 1986, with the advent of Perestroika, the composer returned to the Soviet Union.
+In 1986, with the advent of perestroika, the composer returned to the Soviet Union.

 In 2020, Zatsepin began to work on an anthology of his works, as well as on the release of full-fledged soundtracks for the films 31 June, The Mystery of the Third Planet and Vesnukhin's Fantasies with new mixing and instruments; albums were released in various formats in 2021 and 2022, respectively.
 He also finished two musicals, "Ivan Tsarevich and The Grey Wolf" and "The Mystery of the Third Planet".

+On 10 March 2026, Zatsepin turned 100.
+That same day, he also announced that he's working on musicals based on "Ivan Vasilievich: Back to the Future" and "31 June", among other works.